simOne3107/R4CogPsy/README.md

 # ... with 107 more rows
 ```

-2. To reorder the rows in a dataset:
+2. To reorder the rows in a dataset (i.e., sort by column):

 **Example 1:**
 ```r